pulsar-edit/package-frontend/README.md

 This allows the Pulsar Discord to get GitHub Sponsors notifications directly, and lets use thank those who donate right away.

-For more information take a look at the [Webhooks Microservice Readme](./microservices/webhooks/README.md).
+For more information, take a look at the [Webhooks Microservice Readme](./microservices/webhooks/README.md).

 ## Developing the Frontend